Jehan Daruvala: 2021

 Before Daruvala's main campaign, he took part in the 2021 F3 Asian Championship with Mumbai Falcons.
 Overall, he claimed three victories and eight podiums.
 This saw him rank third in the championship, behind Pierre-Louis Chovet and champion Guanyu Zhou.

 Daruvala continued in the 2021 season with Carlin alongside Dan Ticktum.
 He finished in second place in the first sprint race at Bahrain, after passing David Beckmann and a retirement for Théo Pourchaire.
 He pressured race leader Liam Lawson in the end but was unable to pass him.
 Daruvala followed it up with fourth place after a slow start in the second sprint race and sixth in the feature race.
 In Monaco, during the first sprint race, Daruvala ran in tenth place after Christian Lundgaard had retired.
-However, at the penultimate corner on the final lap, Daruvala was divebombed by Marcus Armstrong and so, lost reverse pole from him.
+However, at the penultimate corner on the final lap, Daruvala was divebombed by Marcus Armstrong, which resulted in losing reverse pole.
 During the second sprint, Daruvala was once again passed on the last lap, this time by Lirim Zendeli for eighth.
 Fortunately, race winner Lawson was disqualified and Daruvala was promoted to 8th, scoring a point.
 He rounded out his difficult weekend with a retirement, after making contact with Gianluca Petecof after pitting.

 Daruvala qualified ninth and started in second in the first sprint at Baku.
 However, he was unable to pressure race leader Robert Shwartzman and faded to fourth after being overtaken by Guanyu Zhou and Ticktum.
 Daruvala managed to escape the start chaos in the second sprint to move into 4th.
 Following a safety car restart, he managed to get the better of Bent Viscaal and pass him into the first corner for third place.
 He would remain in that position for the remainder of the race.
-During the feature race, Daruvala was up in fifth at the end of lap 1, but fell to 7th at the flag.
+During the feature race, Daruvala was up in fifth at the end of lap 1, but fell to seventh at the flag.
 Daruvala qualified a lowly 12th in Silverstone and finished in the same position in sprint race 1.
 During the second sprint, Daruvala attempted to pass Viscaal into Stowe, but instead made contact and took him out whilst damaging his front wing.
 Daruvala was soon given a 10-second time penalty for the incident and finished in 19th.
 The feature race was slightly brighter for him, as he finished tenth, just two tenths behind Zendeli but scoring a fastest lap.
 Just like Monaco, his weekend was difficult, scoring only 3 points.